⚠️ Please note: we are currently working on updating our tax guidance for 2020/21

 What happens at the tax year end?

 As long as you are receiving a pension at 5 April, the end of the tax year, your pension provider will give you an ‘end of year certificate’ – form P60 or its equivalent – by 31 May.
+This might be given to you electronically, rather than on paper.
 This shows the total amount paid in the tax year, the tax deducted and the final tax code in operation.
 You should check that the PAYE code shown on the form is correct.

 Each time your pension payer pays you, they tell HMRC how much they have paid you and how much tax they have taken off.
 After the end of the tax year, HMRC check that the tax deducted is the right amount, according to their calculations, based on the information they hold.
 If it is, no further action is likely to be needed.
 If their calculations show that the right tax has not been deducted, HMRC will contact you.